jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

 I had a group with more than ten points regarding »Collegues and Friends«.
-This title was rather descriptive and thus not very useful for design.
+This title was rather general and thus not very useful for design.
 I created two subgroups which were more meaningful.

 \